theMultitude/DS-Unit-3-Sprint-1-Software-Engineering/module2-oop-code-style-and-reviews/README.md

 ## Before Lecture

+Read the [official Python Class tutorial](https://docs.python.org/3/tutorial/classes.html), and try to reproduce the examples in your own Python environment.

 Read the [PEP 8 style guide](https://pep8.org/), and then look back at code you've written in the past.
 Identify at least three times you did something the style guide says you shouldn't, and write the corrected version.

 ## Live Lecture Task

+We will first live code a class based on class request/discussion, brainstorming what fields and methods make sense.
+We will then discuss style more broadly.

 Style matters - but we're engineers, which means we're a little lazy.
 Let's set up tools to check style automatically, so we fix issues before they hit review.